fossasia/open-event-server/README.md

 python manage.py migrate
 ```

-**Note:** The project uses a sqlite3 file as database in development mode,
+**Note:** The project uses a sqlite3 file as a database in development mode,
-to simplify developement.
+to simplify development.
 In production, the environment variable `DATABASE_URL`
 can be set to any supported format, eg., a Postgres database.

 ### Launch the API

 You can now launch an instance of the API and visit the built-in admin website.

-To login into the admin page, you'll need to create a superuser first:
+To log into the admin page, you'll need to create a superuser first:

 ```
 python manage.py createsuperuser
 ```